mockcomic/WorkDayScheduler/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

-A work day scheduler I made for the UC Berkeley bootcamp.
-Feel free to use it to keep track of your tasks.
+Stay organized and manage your time effectively with this simple yet practical Work Day Scheduler.
+Crafted as part of the UC Berkeley bootcamp, this application is ideal for anyone who wants to keep track of important events throughout their day.

-# User Story
+## User Story

-AS AN employee with a busy schedule
+As an employee with a busy schedule,
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+I want to add important events to a daily planner, so that I can manage my time effectively.

-# Acceptance Criteria
+## Acceptance Criteria

-GIVEN I am using a daily planner to create a schedule
-### WHEN I open the planner
+This Daily Planner is a helpful tool for creating a comprehensive schedule.
+Here's how it can assist you:

-* THEN the current day is displayed at the top of the calendar
+- When you open the planner, the current day is prominently displayed at the top of the calendar.
-### WHEN I scroll down
-* THEN I am presented with time blocks for standard business hours
+- Scrolling down, you're presented with time blocks dedicated to standard business hours.
-### WHEN I view the time blocks for that day
-* THEN each time block is color-coded to indicate whether it is in the past, present, or future
+- Time blocks are color-coded for clarity, indicating whether the time slot is in the past (gray), present (red), or future (green).
-### WHEN I click into a time block
-* THEN I can enter an event
+- Clicking into a time block lets you enter an event or task for that period.
-### WHEN I click the save button for that time block
-* THEN the text for that event is saved in local storage
+- Save your tasks by clicking the save button for each time block.
+Your entries are securely saved in local storage.
-### WHEN I refresh the page
-* THEN the saved events persist
+- Refreshing the page won't wipe out your tasks.
+Thanks to local storage, your saved events will persist.

+The Work Day Scheduler is your ally in efficient time management.
+Feel free to use it and make the most out of your workday!